 The Indian State of Chhattisgarh has a special and fascinating Vijayadashami (Dussehra festival, also called Dasara, Dashera, Dasshera or Dushera).

 Here, there’s nothing to do with the Ramayana and the victory of King Rama.

 Bastar Dussehra is all about the Tribes, their Maharaja and their Gods and Goddesses.

-I was lucky enough to celebrate it already twice in 2012 and in 2015.
+I was lucky enough to celebrate it already twice in 2012 and 2015.
 It has been the most intense moments of my travels.

 Today, I’ll tell you the essentials about one of my favourite festivals in India.

-When Jagdalpur Dussehra starts in 2018?
+When Jagdalpur Dussehra will start in 2021?